DanielSc4/danielsc4.github.io/_posts/2023-05-12-interpreting-detox-LM.md

 It can be seen from the following flowcharts how the toxic responses shifted to contents considered less toxic by [Perspective API](https://perspectiveapi.com/); the different toxicity buckets are assigned as low ( $$x < 0.33$$ ), medium ( $$0.33 \leq x \leq 0.66$$ ) and high ( $$x > 0.66$$ ):

-{% include figure.html path="assets/img/detox_LMs/sankeymatic.png" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid path="assets/img/detox_LMs/sankeymatic.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 *Flow chart highlighting the shifts for different responses from `RedPajama` model.
 Starting from the center with the pre-trained (`PT`), model' responses moves to left for the fine-tuned (`FT`) and right for the model trained with Reinforcement Learning (`RL`).*